It is easier to build strong children than to repair broken men.–Frederick Douglass

-For those who are at the lowest income levels, the challenges in school can be the least of their concerns.
+For children at the lowest income levels, the challenges in school can be the least of their concerns.
 Their attendance can be inconsistent because of family needs or transportation issues.
 They are often undernourished, causing them to be distracted when they need to focus on lessons.
-Students at the lowest income levels may not be able to afford even the basics like pens, paper, or shoes.
-And families of poor students may not be able to offer educational support like helping with homework or attending school activities.
+Students at the lowest income levels may be unable to afford the basics like pens, paper, or shoes.
+And families of poor students may be unable to offer educational support like helping with homework or attending school activities.
 This can be due to their work schedule or a lack of education themselves.
 Their lack of education perpetuates a cycle that keeps these families on the low end of the social and economic scale.
-At this end, the drop towards criminal activities is not too far.
+For these families, a drop towards criminal activities is not too far off.

 There are strong ties between incarceration and having a poor education.
-Those relationships start with students not having a high school diploma, or equivalent, having a much more difficult time finding a job.
-High school graduates are almost twice as likely to find a job than a student that has dropped out.
-People who cannot read at an 8th-grade level have a more difficult time reading newspapers (most written at a 9th-grade level) to find jobs or even applying for jobs.
-When the option for growth become limited, many dropouts will turn to crime.
+Students who do not earn their high school diploma or equivalent have a harder time finding a job.
+High school graduates are almost twice as likely to find a job than students who have dropped out.
+People who cannot read at an 8th-grade level have a more difficult time reading the news and employment websites (most written at a 9th-grade level) to find and apply for jobs.
+When growth options become limited, many dropouts will turn to crime.
 Studies estimate that up to two in three inmates read at the lowest levels or are functionally illiterate.
-Recidivism is much higher for those who have not improved their reading as opposed to those that have.
+Repeat crime and incarceration is much higher for those who have not improved their reading as opposed to those that have.
 Seventy percent of poor readers will end up back in jail, as opposed to sixteen percent that read well.

 We can help break this cycle by focusing on literacy early.